davibelo/c-_from_beginner_to_beyond/00-introduction/01-Configuring_IDE.md

 - Right-Click on Project, choose Settings, go on Compiler, C++ Compiler options, click on the button on the right and choose: C++17 features, optimize for debugging, produce debugging information
 - Click on Linker --> Linker options and type "-static"

+### CodeLite template

+#### Creating a project template:
+After configuring all those options above:
+- Right click on project and click on "Save As Template"
+- Name it and choose category "User Templates"

+#### Using a project tempĺate:
+- Right-click on Workspace, Click on "New --> New project"
+- Choose category "User Templates"
+- Select your template on "Type"

+## CodeLite Active Project
+In a workspace with more than one project, you will notice a bold/italic project.
+This is the active project.

+CodeLite will always build and run the active project

+To select a different active project, just right click on project and click on "make active" or simply double click on it

 # Visual Studio Code (VS Code)